Youlgreave: Tourism

 Because of its scenic location in the Peak District, Youlgreave is a popular destination for hikers.
 The Limestone Way passes through Bradford Dale, immediately south of the village.
 Langley Park School for Boys owns a building in the village, which is used for school trips, students taking part in various local sporting activities and a visit to nearby Alton Towers.

 A Guinness World Records Certificate names Thimble Hall in Youlgreave as 'the world's smallest detached house' at 11 ft 10 in × 10 ft 3 in and 12 ft 2 in high.
 The property made national headlines in 1999 when sold at auction for £39,500.
 Each room is less than 8 feet square and there was a fixed ladder to the bedroom, a stone fireplace, exposed beams and exposed floorboards in the bedroom.
 It was home to a family of eight around a hundred years ago.
 It was last occupied as a dwelling in the early 1930s and is currently being converted into a craft gallery.
 It is a Grade II listed building.

 The Youlgreave Festival, founded in 2001, offers local artists and musicians a chance to showcase their talents.

+There are popular walking paths through the valley following the River Bradford.

+Media

+Local regional television is provided by BBC East Midlands Today and ITV News Central.

+Radio stations that broadcast to Youlgreave are BBC Radio Derby on 95.3 FM, Capital Midlands on 102.8 FM, and Peak FM 102.0 FM.

+Youlgreave's local newspapers are the Matlock Mercury and the Derbyshire Times.